How Does Identity Theft Impact Your Life? 10 Risks to Avoid

 • Protect your mail and trash.
 Collect mail quickly and always shred documents with identifying information before recycling them.

 • Use strong passwords and enable 2FA.
-Strong, unique passwords are one of the best defenses against fraud.
+Strong, unique passwords are one of the best stumbling blocks against fraud.
 Two-factor authentication, or 2FA, uses a code from your phone for additional security.

 • Use a secure password manager.
 A password manager helps you store passwords securely.